Skip to main content

 • Off-site flagging — flags employees who leave the project radius while clocked in

-Multiple geofencing rules can be enabled simultaneously within the same policy.
+Multiple rules can be enabled simultaneously.

 Step 3: Save